galliot-us/smart-social-distancing/README.md

 All the configurations are grouped in *sections* and some of them can vary depending on the chosen device.

 - `[App]`
+  - `HistoricalDataMode`: A boolean parameter that determines wheter to process historical data instead of a video stream.
   - `HasBeenConfigured`: A boolean parameter that states whether the *config.ini* was set up or not.
   - `Resolution`: Specifies the image resolution that the whole processor will use.
 If you are using a single camera we recommend using that resolution.
   - `Encoder`: Specifies the video encoder used by the processing pipeline.